bdcorps/candymail/README.md

           "trigger": "time",
           "sendDelay": 1,
           "subject": "Have you tried Feature A?",
-          "body": "Feature A will let you do ABC things.
-Check it out!", "from": "abc@gmail.com"
+          "body": "Feature A will let you do ABC things. <p>We can also do HTML!</p>", "from": "abc@gmail.com"
         },
         {